-Frank guesses that the reason uneven texture isn't as buzzy as uneven skin tone (which deals with pigmentation, to be clear) comes down to the ability to treat it—those who deal with chronic texture issues will see the best results with laser treatments.
+Frank guesses that the reason uneven texture isn't as buzzy as uneven skin tone comes down to the ability to treat it—those who deal with chronic texture issues will see the best results with laser treatments.
 But there are a few ways to get a more even skin surface without expensive lasers or even at the comfort of your own home.
-Keep reading for a five-step guide to smoothing out your face once and for all.
+Keep reading for a seven-step guide to smoothing out your face once and for all.

 If skin cell buildup is the issue, remedying the situation could be as simple as sloughing those dead cells away.
 Make sure you're exfoliating once a week with a dedicated scrub, sonic cleaning brush, or chemical exfoliant, and target the areas that feel uneven.

 This all being said, it's worth noting that using scrubs that are too abrasive—or scrubbing too often, for that matter—can cause oil overproduction and micro-tears in your skin, which will only exacerbate your texture issues.
-Stick with formulas that use gentle ingredients like jojoba beads and natural grains and make sure you abide by that once-a-week rule.
-(I'm partial to this clay mask by Kypris, which doubles as a gentle scrub and smells like the Pacific Northwest.
+Stick with formulas that use gentle ingredients like sugar, jojoba beads, and natural grains and make sure you abide by that once-a-week rule.
+We're partial to the Kypris Deep Forest Clay Mask ($105), which doubles as a gentle scrub and smells like the Pacific Northwest.
 The alternative is to ditch scrubs altogether in favor of chemical exfoliants, a gentler option that allows for more consistent results.

-If you don’t have time (or the funds) to get a peel at your dermatologist’s office, this at-home mask will do the trick, such as the European Wax Center Reveal Me Face Exfoliating Gel Mask ($21).
-Not only is it naturally derived from fruit extracts, which eliminates dry skin, but it’s lightweight and gentle.
-The non-abrasive exfoliating mask helps remove dull skin and will leave your complexion looking radiant.
+If you don’t have time (or the funds) to get a peel at your dermatologist’s office, use an at-home mask to do the trick, such as the European Wax Center Reveal Me Face Exfoliating Gel Mask ($21).
+Not only is this formula naturally derived from fruit extracts, which eliminate dry skin, but it’s also lightweight and gentle.
+The non-abrasive exfoliating mask helps remove dull skin and rough texture and will leave your complexion looking radiant.

 One key ingredient for evening out skin tone also works to smooth out uneven texture.
 As skincare guru Ling Chan explains it, "adding vitamin C to your skincare routine will help improve skin texture by providing a powerful antioxidant to repair and defend the skin from environmental damage and restore suppleness while reducing pigmentation, scar tissue, and age spots."
 That defense is key if you want to avoid more texture problems down the line.
 We love SkinCeuticals's C E Ferulic ($165), which uses a blend of L-ascorbic acid (pure vitamin C), alpha-tocopherol (vitamin E), and ferulic acid (an antioxidant) to improve the texture of fine lines and wrinkles.